CSCAR/workshop-stata-intro/stata_markdown/03-working-with-data-sets.md

 CSV files (comma separated values) are a very useful format for passing data between software.
 Files specific for software (e.g. .dta for Stata, .xlsx for Excel, .sav for SPSS) carry a lot of overhead information - very useful when working exclusively within that software, but confusing for other software.
 The import menu in Stata (and other software) can often address this, but a CSV file bypasses this.
-The faculty data in CSV format would look like
+Data in CSV format might look like

 ```
 id,salary,exprior,market,admin,yearsdg,rank,male
 1,38361.75,0,.72,0,14,2,0
-2,68906,2,1,0,31,3,1
+2,68906,2,1,,31,3,1
 ```

+The first row is the variable names, all separated by commas.
+The 2nd row starts the data, where each variable is again separated by commas.
+Multiple commas in a row indicate a missing value.

-The downside of CSV files is we lose any auxiliary information, such as descriptive titles, labels etc. Still, they can be very useful.
+The downside of CSV files is we lose any auxiliary information, such as descriptive titles, labels etc. Often, if you are obtaining CSV files from an online resource, they will provide a Do-file alongside the data that reads in the CSV file and applies labels, titles, etc. If not you'll have to do this yourself!

 A CSV files can be imported using "File -> Import -> Text Data (delimited, *.csv, ...)"